getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 socket.send('hello');
 ```

-The only event that will ever be fired when receiving a message from the WebSocket server is the `onmessage` event.
+The only event that will be fired when a message is received from the WebSocket server is the `onmessage` event.
 The contents of the message are completely arbitrary, so we need to create a protocol of some kind for our messages.
-We’re going to borrow an idea from the JavaScript library [Redux](http://redux.js.org/) and standardize all of our messages around a simple, flexible schema:
+I’ll borrow an idea from the JavaScript library [Redux](http://redux.js.org/) and standardize all of the messages around a simple, flexible schema:

 ```json
 {